Issey Miyake: Career

-He had a long friendship with Austrian-born pottery artist Dame Lucie Rie.
+Miyake had a long friendship with Austrian-born pottery artist Dame Lucie Rie.
 She presented him with her archival ceramic buttons, which he integrated into his designs.

+For 13 years from 1986, Miyake collaborated with photographer Irving Penn.

-He also developed a friendship with Apple's Steve Jobs, who came to him after seeing the uniforms Miyake designed for employees of Sony's factories.
+Miyake also developed a friendship with Apple's Steve Jobs, who came to him after seeing the uniforms Miyake designed for employees of Sony's factories.
 At Jobs's request, Miyake designed similar vests for Apple employees, but Jobs encountered strong opposition to the idea of a uniform.
 Nonetheless, Miyake went on to produce the black turtlenecks which would become a part of Jobs' signature attire.
 Jobs said, "So I asked Issey to make me some of his black turtlenecks that I liked, and he made me like a hundred of them."

-Legendary designer Geoffrey Beene stated that he admired Issey Miyake for Miyake's technique, this in an interview with poet/artist Steven Vita in Veery journal, 1991.
+Fashion designer Geoffrey Beene stated that he admired Issey Miyake for Miyake's technique, this in an interview with poet/artist Steven Vita in Veery journal, 1991.

-In March 1992 he was quoted in the International Herald Tribune as saying "Design is not for philosophy—it's for life."
+In March 1992, Miyake was quoted in the International Herald Tribune as saying "Design is not for philosophy—it's for life."

-Between 1996 and 1999 Miyake collaborated with artists for his Guest Artist series.
+Between 1996 and 1999, Miyake collaborated with artists for his Guest Artist series.
 The first collaboration was with the photographer and collage maker Yasumasa Morimura; the other artists were Nobuyoshi Araki, Tim Hawkinson, and Cai Guo-Qiang.
 Miyake stated that his intention was not to answer the question "Is fashion art?" but instead to create an "interactive relationship" between the art and the people who admired it.
 By wearing the artworks upon their bodies, the wearers interacted with fashion and art simultaneously.

+Miyake was also one of the co-Directors of 21 21 Design Sight, Japan's first design museum.